slovnicki/beamer/package/README.md

 class BooksLocation extends BeamLocation<MyState> {...}
 ```

-It is important in this case that `CustomState` has an `uri` getter which is needed for browser's URL bar.
+It is important in this case that `MyState` has an `uri` getter which is needed for browser's URL bar.

 ## Beaming

-Navigating between or within `BeamLocation`s is achieved by _beaming_.
-You can think of it as _teleporting_ (_beaming_) to another place in your app.
-Similar to `Navigator.of(context).pushReplacementNamed('/my-route')`, but Beamer is not limited to a single page, nor to a push _per se_. `BeamLocation`s hold an arbitrary stack of pages that get built when you beam there.
+Navigating between or within `BeamLocation`s is achieved by "beaming".
+You can think of it as teleporting (_beaming_) to another place in your app.
+Similar to `Navigator.of(context).pushReplacementNamed('/my-route')`, but Beamer is not limited to a single page, nor to a push per se. `BeamLocation`s hold an arbitrary stack of pages that get built when you beam there.
 Using Beamer can feel like using many of `Navigator`'s `push/pop` methods at once.

 Examples of beaming: